Lincoln Historic Site

 Our goal is to give your students an in-person appreciation of our shared history while incorporating concepts that tie in with NM standards for your social studies curriculum.

 Not able to come to Lincoln?
-Our Instructional Coordinator, Tiffanie Owen, can come to you for a presentation at your school.
+Please contact our Instructional Coordinators, Brandie Yoxall or Rachel Walden, for information regarding a presentation at your school.
 For more information about on-site tours or in-class presentations, please contact:

 - or call: 575-653-4025 ext.
 4